MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/oem-guidance-on-registry-keys-for-video-stabilization.md

 ## Set the video stabilization registry key

-**Registry key format:**
+**VideoStabilization registry key format:**

--   OEMs should set a QWORD registry key that defines the cutoff value for number of pixels per second (PPS) beyond which video stabilization will be forced to run in pass-through mode, even if it is enabled by an app.
+-   OEMs should set a **MaxPixelsPerSecond** QWORD value that defines the cutoff value for number of pixels per second (PPS) beyond which video stabilization will be forced to run in pass-through mode, even if it is enabled by an app.

 -   PPS is defined as follows: